 How to Check GPU Temperature in Windows 10/11 [7 Methods!]

-Here is the free software using which you can monitor GPU temperature in Windows 11/10:
+Here are the free software using which you can monitor GPU temperature in Windows 11/10:

 Windows built-in Task Manager